 There are lots of colors to choose from and many are connected to spring, like pastels, flowers, and St. Patrick's Day (orange, green).
 Students use the Eraser tool on the tools in place of the stylus (stick) included with tangible scratch art products.

 While symmetry is a 4th grade Common Core State Standard for Math, you are sure to have heard many "oohs" and "aahs" if your students have found the symmetry options in Wixie, at any grade level.
 Painting with symmetry is a fun, creative, and challenging task.

-On the Tools panel below each of the brushes are options for line or mirror symmetry as well as several radial symmetry options.
 Just seeing what happens when they move the mouse will instantly give them a thrill.
 If you want them to do more than just wiggle a mouse and see what happens, give them a challenge, such as draw a flower with mirror symmetry or a shamrock for a lucky St. Patrick's Day.